bruceravel/demeter/documentation/Athena/plot/indic.rst

 different data sets or for seeing how a particular feature propagates from energy to k to q.

-Points to mark by indicators are chosen using `the pluck buttons <ui/pluck.html>`__ in the indicators tab.
-Click on the pluck button then on a spot in the plot.
+Points to mark by indicators are chosen using `the pluck buttons
+<ui/pluck.html>`__ in the indicators tab.
+Click on the pluck button
+then on a spot in the plot.
 That value will be inserted into the adjacent text entry box.
-When the :quoted:`Display indicators` button is selected, the indicator lines will be plotted (if possible) in each subsequent plot.
+When the check button is selected, that indicator lines will be plotted (if possible) in each subsequent plot.

 Points selected in energy, k, or q are plotted in any of those spaces.
 Points selected in R can only be plotted in R. Points outside the plot